-Thanks for using the JoMoX ModBase 09!
-The ModBase 09 is a great sounding, dedicated kick drum module with a real analog sound production made for installation in 19 inch euroracks as offered by companies like Doepfer GmbH for instance.
+Thanks for using the JoMoX ModBase 09 MkII!
+The ModBase 09 MkII is a great sounding, dedicated kick drum module with a real analog sound production made for installation in 19 inch euroracks as offered by companies like Doepfer GmbH for instance.

 Actually it is a single voice storeable analog synthesizer which is optimized to produce professional club compatible kick drum sounds.
-The ModBase 09 module is fully controllable by CV (control voltage) / Gate as well as via Midi.
-The module can also be triggered by a drumpad piezo or an external audio signal.
+The ModBase 09 MkII module is fully controllable by CV (control voltage) / Gate as well as via Midi.
+All sound parameters can be remotely controlled by either the 4 CV inputs or via Midi CC.

 All jacks are being made as 3.5mm mini jacks which is the standard in eurorack world.
 You can find suitable cables in the accessories of many eurorack modular system producing companies.

 The usage is fairly simple and self-explaining at most points.
-Nevertheless, we recommend to study this manual intensively in order to explore the manyfold musical possibilities of the ModBase 09 as quickly as possible.
+Nevertheless, we recommend to study this manual intensively in order to explore the manyfold musical possibilities of the ModBase 09 MkII as quickly as possible.